Master’s Degree in Family Therapy

 Application Process/Applying

-The application process is handled through Thomas Jefferson University.
-Please visit the application page for full details on the application process and to apply.
+Please visit the application page for details and to apply.
 Applications are accepted on a rolling basis throughout the cycle until the class is filled; decisions are granted on a rolling basis.
-We may contact academically eligible applicants via email to schedule an interview (provided space is still available).

 Information Sessions